trevorzs/CryptoNight/README.md

 ![portfolio](readme_images/curated_news.png)

 #### Login/Signup (user authentication)
 Simple user authentication with security via hashing/salting using the BCrypt gem in Ruby.
-Users can create accounts that live on the `Users` table and log-in sessions are stored in the `Sessions` table.
+Users can create accounts that live on the `Users` table.
 The current user is bootstrapped to the window so that users don't have to log in every time, unless they explicitly log out.
 ![signup](readme_images/signup.png)